The Scaling Decision Log

 Decision 5: The founder transition

 The research on this point is consistent enough across markets and contexts to be treated as near-empirical: the skills that make someone an effective founding CEO - comfort with ambiguity, rapid iteration, personal relationship management, the ability to make consequential decisions on thin information - are not the same skills that make someone an effective scaling CEO.
 Managing a Series B-stage company with 200 employees, a board with fiduciary responsibilities, multiple market operations, and institutional investor relationships requires a different mode of leadership from founding.
-The question is not whether this transition happens - it happens in most scaling ventures - but whether it happens proactively or reactively.

-The 2025 transition wave across African scaling ventures has produced more evidence on this question than the previous decade combined.
-Within twelve months, founding CEOs at Wasoko-MaxAB (Daniel Yu), Yoco (Katlego Maphai), mPharma (Gregory Rockson), and Elmenus (Amir Allam) all transitioned to operator successors.
+Within twelve months, founding CEOs at Wasoko-MaxAB (Daniel Yu), Yoco (Katlego Maphai), mPharma (Gregory Rockson), and Elmenus (Amir Allam) all transitioned out of the CEO role - to merger partners, co-founder successors, or external operators.
 LaunchBase Africa characterised it directly as "professional management replacing founder-led leadership as firms scale" - the operator-class transition arriving as a wave rather than scattered individual decisions.

 The earlier and more instructive case is Twiga Foods.
-The company was founded in 2014 by Grant Brooke and Peter Njonjo, with Brooke as initial CEO and Njonjo as a non-executive director.
+The company was founded by Grant Brooke and Peter Njonjo, with Brooke as initial CEO and Njonjo as a non-executive director.
 Brooke handed over the CEO role to Njonjo in March 2019 and stepped down from active management entirely in January 2020.
-Njonjo, formerly President of Coca-Cola West and Central Africa, built Twiga into one of Kenya's most prominent agri-tech firms andraising over $160 million from investors including Goldman Sachs, IFC, and Creadev.
+Njonjo, formerly President of Coca-Cola West and Central Africa, built Twiga into one of Kenya's most prominent agritech firms, raising over $160 million from investors including Goldman Sachs, IFC, and Creadev.
 In December 2023, following a $35 million funding round led by Creadev and Juven that helped Twiga clear vendor debts accumulated during a period of financial distress that had included a 40 percent workforce reduction, Njonjo announced a six-month sabbatical.
 A month later he resigned from the board entirely, writing that strategic direction and daily operations were now firmly in the hands of investors Juven and Creadev and that he could contribute little further value.
 What had been announced as a personal pause was a forced exit under investor pressure.

 Charles Ballard, the former Jumia Kenya CEO, took up the role in late April 2024, inheriting an organisation in financial distress rather than a platform for growth.
 The transition that should have been designed proactively, at a moment of the founder's choosing, happened reactively under conditions of financial crisis and investor control.
-The post-Njonjo trajectory has not been smooth: a 60-day operations pause and furtherallegations of soft-liquidation restructuring emerged in mid-2025, and the Galana Kulalu transfer of rights from Twiga to Selu - a private company in which Njonjo was registered as the sole shareholder - remained an open governance file.
+The post-Njonjo trajectory has not been smooth: a 60-day operations pause and further allegations of soft-liquidation restructuring emerged in mid-2025, and the Galana Kulalu transfer of rights from Twiga to Selu - a private company in which Njonjo was registered as the sole shareholder - remained an open governance file.
 Whether the operator transition fixes Twiga's underlying problems is not yet clear; what is clear is that a proactively-designed transition would have offered the venture significantly better starting conditions.

 The 2025 transition wave varies across the proactive–reactive spectrum: Yoco and mPharma sit closer to the proactive end (founder-initiated, structured handover, founder remaining as a strategic resource); Twiga sits at the reactive end (forced under crisis); Wasoko-MaxAB and Elmenus sit in the middle.
 The pattern that distinguishes proactive from reactive is not founder personality.
 It is whether the venture's governance architecture had developed the institutional capacity to surface the transition question before crisis forced it.
+This is precisely the institutional capacity Decision 3 develops, and the structural reason Decision 3 sits earlier in the inflection-point sequence than Decision 5.

 Until 2025, African tech founders navigated this transition without a meaningful peer community of founders who had been through it recently.
 That has now changed.
 Yu, Maphai, Rockson, Allam, and Njonjo are all available - several remain on their boards or in advisory roles - as resources for the next wave of founders facing the same decision.
 The structural gap is no longer an absence of recent precedent.
 It is the absence of any institutional infrastructure that connects approaching-the-transition founders to recently-completed-the-transition founders in a structured way.
 The Endeavor Kenya network is the closest approximation, but a generic mentorship channel is not a substitute for transition-specific peer connection at the moment a specific decision is approaching.